ionic-team/stencil-site/src/docs/guides/hydrate-app.md

 # Hydrate App

 The hydrate app is a bundle of your same components, but compiled so they can be hydrated on a NodeJS server, and generate HTML.
 This is the same NodeJS app which prerendering uses internally, and the same one which Angular Universal SSR uses for Ionic.
-Like Stencil components, the hydrate app itself is not restricted to one framework.
+Like Stencil components, the hydrate app itself is not restricted to one framework. _Note that Stencil does **NOT** use Puppeteer for SSR or prerendering._

 ## How to Use the Hydrate App